-I am in at that brutal yet beautiful time in my life where there is the inner realization that perhaps it’s time to take the training wheels off and put my superwoman cap on so that I am properly dressed to be the chief of my own life and destiny.
-I’ve spent far too much time needing and in the most unhealthy way possible, "I needed you."
+I am at that brutal yet beautiful time in my life where there is the inner realization that perhaps it’s time to take the training wheels off and put my superwoman cap on so that I am properly dressed to be the chief of my own life and destiny.
+I’ve spent far too much time needing, and in the most unhealthy way possible, "I needed you."
 You out there, whoever you are or were to me, were critical in my understanding of my navigation of the world around me.
 You let me know when I did good and you let me know when I did bad.
 You let me know when you approved and what I should do and how not to do it.
-You smiled and nodded and frowned in disapproval, all while exercising your verbal and nonverbals to manipulate my every move.
+You smiled and nodded and frowned in disapproval, all while exercising your verbal and nonverbal to manipulate my every move.
 What you said is what I went with, because if you are pleased, then I know I am worthy--I know I am loved.

 When did my self confidence and the trust in my own inner voice become ever so elusive?

 When did my inner ear refuse to be intertwined with my gut, no longer allowing me to use my internal energy to go left or right...should I go left or right?
 Indecisiveness, to not have or show the ability to make decisions quickly and effectively.
 I am a Gemini so I know this feeling far too well.
 How do I ever know if I’m making the right decision?